 2. Search on Comparison Websites & See if the Airline Can Beat the Price

-Flight comparison websites like Skyscanner are a good place to start when searching for the best price on flights to Fiji.
+Flight comparison websites are a good place to start when searching for the best price on flights to Fiji.
 Comparison websites give you an idea of the possible routes from your departure airport, the airlines available, as well as displaying the prices.
 Once you have information, such as the airlines used for which route, we recommend talking directly to the airline to see if they can beat the price of the comparison website.
 Most of the time, they will be happy to in order to save on commission they would otherwise have to pay to the comparison website.